KushajveerSingh/personal-website/docs/internal/personal/house.md

 -   75 step-by-step paint projects and ideas to transform your home by Annie Sloan
 -   The Furniture of John Shearer A True North Britain in the Southern Backcountry by Elicabeth A. Davison

+## Car

+-   Tint windows for UX and IR, but allow visible light.
+-   Toyota forerunner

 ## Desk

 -   [link](https://www.youtube.com/watch?v=6er5oSPUGOI) Making 20 Upgrades for myu Desk Setup - Dream Setups #2